warp-ds/Eikons/README.md

 - this requires a key.
 Ask web-platform team for a key, or ask Prash nicely for help (when relevant, this step will be replaced with a GH Action)

-- update icons list in Warp Portal documentation.
+- update icons preview list in Warp Portal documentation.
 Once you see the new icons render and all is ok

 - also update icons list in Storybook